Gorgyrella/GroupProject_HSG/README.md

-# Econometric Analysis of Time-Series Data
+## Econometric Analysis of Time-Series Data

+# Description

 This group project performs an econometric analysis of time-series data for a sample dataset.
 The aim is to learn how to inspact time-series data for stationarity and to provide two examples how non-stationary time-series can be transformed into stationary ones, which is necessary in econometrics before being able to make any meaningful statistical inferences.